-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Chad R. Abraham, Timothy L. Carter and John W. Geelan, and each of them, his or her true and lawful attorneys-in-fact and agents, each acting alone, with full power of substitution and resubstitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign the Annual Report on Form 10-K of Piper Sandler Companies (the "Company") for the Company's fiscal year ended December 31, 2022, and any or all amendments to said Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, and to file the same with such other authorities as necessary, granting unto each such attorney-infact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that each such attorney-in-fact and agent, or his substitute, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Chad R. Abraham, Katherine P. Clune and John W. Geelan, and each of them, his or her true and lawful attorneys-in-fact and agents, each acting alone, with full power of substitution and resubstitution, for him or her and in his or her name, place and stead, in any and all capacities, to sign the Annual Report on Form 10-K of Piper Sandler Companies (the "Company") for the Company's fiscal year ended December 31, 2023, and any or all amendments to said Form 10-K, and to file the same, with all exhibits thereto, and other documents in connection therewith, with the Securities and Exchange Commission, and to file the same with such other authorities as necessary, granting unto each such attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that each such attorney-in-fact and agent, or his substitute, may lawfully do or cause to be done by virtue hereof.

-Dated and effective as of the 24th of February, 2023.
+Dated and effective as of the 26th of February, 2024.

-/s/ Chad R. Abraham

-Chad R. Abraham, Chairman and Chief Executive Officer

-/s/ Timothy L. Carter

-Timothy L. Carter, Chief Financial Officer

-/s/ Jonathan J. Doyle

-Jonathan J. Doyle, Director

-/s/ William R. Fitzgerald

-William R. Fitzgerald, Director

-/s/ Victoria M. Holt

-Victoria M. Holt, Director
+/s/ Chad R. Abraham /s/ Thomas S. Schreier Jr. Chad R. Abraham, Thomas S. Schreier Jr., Director Chairman and Chief Executive Officer /s/ Katherine P. Clune /s/ Sherry M. Smith Sherry M. Smith, Director Katherine P. Clune, Chief Financial Officer /s/ Jonathan J. Doyle /s/ Philip E. Soran Jonathan J. Doyle, Director Philip E. Soran, Director /s/ William R. Fitzgerald /s/ Brian R. Sterling William R. Fitzgerald, Director Brian R. Sterling, Director /s/ Victoria M. Holt /s/ Scott C. Taylor Victoria M. Holt, Director Scott C. Taylor, Director